A Virtual Blueprint for SuccessFriday, January 26 2018

 Our software allows a virtual environment of a building model to be created from Autodesk Revit or Sketchup, two commonly used pieces of architecture software,” says Mr Tee Jia Hen, VRcollab’s founder and CEO.
 “It’s a tool that empowers industry professionals to better communicate ideas and troubleshoot problems using VR.

 Mr Tee Jian Hen, VRcollab’s Founder and CEO

 Building on a passion

 A software engineer by training, Mr Tee had already been tinkering around with an Oculus Rift headset before founding VRcollab.
 Using open source computer graphics software, he developed “some VR Pacman stuff just for fun”.
-What started out as a hobby eventually evolved into a vision to connect VR enthusiasts and expertise in Asia, which led to him establishing an interest group—AsiaVR Association—a non-profit association dedicated to the advancement of VR technology in the region.
+What started out as a hobby eventually evolved into a vision to connect VR enthusiasts and expertise in Asia, which led to him co-founding with Don Anderson an interest group—AsiaVR Association—a non-profit association dedicated to the advancement of VR technology in the region.

 At around the same time, I joined Entrepreneur First.
 That was how I met Yi Wei,” says Mr Tee, referring to Mr Gong Yi Wei, an expert in network systems who currently serves as the chief technology officer of VRcollab.
 The pair hit it off immediately and co-founded VRcollab shortly after, in September 2016.

 Just over a year later, the two-man team has tripled in size and scaled up its ambitions.
 VRcollab now counts among its clientele, industry heavyweights Sembcorp and the Building & Construction Authority of Singapore, as well as renowned architecture firms LAUD Architects and ID Architects.
 Surfacing at a time when the construction industry is increasingly keen on adopting digital technologies into its value chain, VRcollab’s software has found a sweet spot in the design and review process of construction planning.